ahanadasg/University-Rankings/README.md

 4. Next, we will generate visualizations using matplotlib to compare rankings and display locations.
 Upload `create_visualization.ipynb` notebook.
 In the Files section, upload `qs_world_university_rankings_with_locations.xlsx`.
 Now, run the code to view the visualizations of ranking and locations.
 You can also download it in .py format and run it on your computer in your terminal.

-5. You can also refer to ‘uni_rankings.ipynb’ which contains the compiled code for the above mentioned steps for easy access.
+5. You can also refer to `uni_rankings.ipynb`  which contains the compiled code for the above mentioned steps for easy access.

 ## Results